nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 ## Create Next Message functions

-Whatever comes out of the main business function is used to construct an outgoing Cumulus Message.
+Whatever comes out of the task application code is used to construct an outgoing Cumulus Message.

 #### Create Next Message Step 1: Assign outputs

 The config loaded from the **Fetch step function config** step may have a `cumulus_message` key.
-This can be used to "dispatch" fields from the main business output to a destination in the final event output.
+This can be used to "dispatch" fields from the task's application output to a destination in the final event output (via URL templating).
 Here's an example where the value of `input.anykey` would be dispatched as the value of `payload.out` in the final cumulus message:

 ```json
 {